 A sizeable urban park adjacent to the Montreal Botanical Gardens and across the street from the Olympic Stadium and the Biodome, Maisonneuve Park has five kilometers of snowshoeing trails and an ice skating rink.
-This park originally contained an 18-hole golf course, which is now converted into rolling hills for sledding and a trail network.
+This park originally contained an 18-hole golf course, which has now been converted into rolling hills for sledding and a trail network.

 The Morgan Arboretum is a picturesque preserve situated on the campus of McGill University.
 For a nominal fee, you can enjoy 15 kilometers of groomed trails suited for snowshoeing and cross-country skiing.
-You can also buy an annual membership, which grants you recreational access from dusk until dawn and dog-walking privileges.
+You can also buy an annual membership, which will grant you recreational access from dusk until dawn and dog-walking privileges.

 This waterside park boasts waterfalls, limestone beds, and several islands—perfect breeding grounds for muskrats, herons, ducks, and fish.
-A rather new addition to Montreal's park lineup, Ruisseau-De Montigny Nature Park offers three kilometers of snowshoeing trails but does not have rentals, bathrooms, or food-service options.
+A rather new addition to Montreal's park lineup, Ruisseau-De Montigny Nature Park offers three kilometers of snowshoeing trails, but does not have rentals, bathrooms, or food-service options.